Frontage road: California

+Connecticut

+A short frontage road exists on Interstate 95 in New London just west of the Gold Star Memorial Bridge and the interchange with Connecticut Route 32, serving two shopping plazas and nearby suburbs.
+U.S. Route 1 also connects to the Interstate via this frontage road, at the western end of the concurrency of the two routes along the bridge.
+Other frontage roads existing along I-95 at the New Haven/East Haven city line, and along Interstate 91 north of Hartford.

 Illinois

 Frontage roads are common in Chicago, where they usually have the name of the street in its place had before the adjacent expressway was constructed.
 Parts of the Edens Expressway, the Dan Ryan Expressway, the Eisenhower Expressway, and the Kennedy Expressway use frontage roads.
 In addition, the stretches of Interstate 290 and the Elgin–O'Hare Expressway in Schaumburg have frontage roads.

+Indiana

+Interstate 69 between Indianapolis and Bloomington was built directly over State Road 37 between the two cities.
+Along that segment, frontage roads were constructed to provide local access.
+The old State Road 37 roadway makes up some of the I-69 frontage roads between Bloomington and Martinsville.